markpbaggett/utk_collection_builder/docs/source/contents/5_aboutness_and_modifying_pages.rst

 In Jekyll, layouts and includes are two key concepts that allow you to define the structure and style of your website.

 Layouts are templates that define the overall structure and design of your website, including headers, footers, sidebars, and content areas.
-They are typically written in HTML and can include liquid tags to dynamically generate content.
+They are typically written in HTML and can include liquid tags (includes) to dynamically generate content.
 When you create a new page or post in Jekyll, you can specify which layout to use for that content.

 Includes, on the other hand, are reusable code snippets that can be included in your layouts or pages.
-They can contain things like navigation menus, social media icons, or other elements that appear on multiple pages of your website.
+They can contain things like navigation menus, headers, footers, or other elements that appear on multiple pages of your website.
 Like layouts, includes can also be written in HTML and can contain liquid tags to dynamically generate content.

 In general, layouts are used to define the overall structure and design of your website, while includes are used to insert reusable code snippets into your layouts and pages.

 To understand the difference between layouts and includes in a Jekyll project, it's helpful to think of layouts as the "skeleton" of your website, while includes are the "organs" that make up the different parts of your website.
-By using layouts and includes effectively, you can create a consistent and well-organized website that is easy to maintain and update.

 Modifying the Layout of the Home Page
 -------------------------------------

+So let's get started with some customizations and use some of the things I just mentioned.

+Let's look at our home page.

 Since our data doesn't work well with the default layout, we're going to modify the home page to look a little better and we're going to use all the things I just mentioned to do it.

 First, let's look at :code:`/_layouts/home-infographic.html`.
 This is the layout that is used for the home page.

 Let's modify it so that our Featured Items span the entire width of our display.

-Then, we'll divide the display into 4 sections and put description, locations, top subjects, and objects in each section removing the Timeline.
+Then, we'll divide the display into 4 columns and put description, locations, top subjects, and objects in each column removing the Timeline.

 To do this, let's modify the carousel include to span the entire width of the display.